European shares build on gains while autos sink on Daimler tariff hit

 Daimler became the most high-profile European firm yet to factor higher tariffs into its outlook, warning profits would be hit by Chinese tariffs on car imports from the U.S.

-France’s Peugeot (PEUP.PA) fell 1.3 percent, a top CAC 40 loser, while auto supplier Valeo (VLOF.PA) declined 0.5 percent.
+France’s Peugeot fell 1.3 percent, a top CAC 40 loser, while auto supplier Valeo declined 0.5 percent.

-Germany's DAX .GDAXI underperformed peers but still managed a 0.2 percent gain despite the carmakers' losses.
+Germany’s DAX underperformed peers but still managed a 0.2 percent gain despite the carmakers’ losses.

-Consumer staples stocks such as British American Tobacco (BATS.L), Unilever (ULVR.L), ABInBev (ABI.BR) and Nestle (NESN.S) were also top drivers of Europe’s gains.
+Consumer staples stocks such as British American Tobacco , Unilever, ABInBev and Nestle were also top drivers of Europe’s gains.
 The dollar earners have benefited from the recent strength in the dollar.
+(Reporting by Helen Reid, editing by Danilo Masoni)